equinor/neqsim-python/README.md

 ## Releases

-The NeqSim Python package is distributed as a pip package.
-Install the package by running
+NeqSim Python is distributed as a pip package.

+End-users should install neqsim python with some additional packages by running
 ```
-pip install neqsim
+pip install neqsim[interactive]
 ```

-NB!
-The python package matplotlib is used to show results but is not an requirement to run calculations.

 ## Getting Started